Baruch Spinoza: Tractatus Theologico-Politicus

 As the Second Anglo-Dutch War raged and Spinoza grew confident in the near completion of his ethical system, he shifted his intellectual focus from writing The Ethics to the urgent complexities of society, religion, war, and politics.
-The Tractatus Theologico-Politicus explains the lessons of ancient Israelite history, the moral core of Jesus's teachings, and the purpose of God's commandments, all tailored to current Dutch politics.
+The Tractatus Theologico-Politicus (TTP, "Theologico-Political Treatise") explains the lessons of ancient Israelite history, the moral core of Jesus's teachings, and the purpose of God's commandments, all tailored to current Dutch politics.
 It relies on biblical commentary, interpretation, history, philology, philosophy, legal analysis, and more to make its points.

 The work was published in 1670 and immediately caused an uproar across Europe.
 While Ethics is written for a narrow audience that the masses would not understand, the TTP audience includes theologians such as teachers on university faculties and religious leaders.